18 Flint people on the water crisis: A Village Life gathering at Woodside Church

 Nayyirah: Yeah.
 [Nayyirah had to leave right after this to go to another meeting.
 She came back toward the end but did not comment further.]

 Ashley Nickels: I’ve been using this term regularly: the encouraged interloper, I’m not From Flint, but Flint has been part of my life since 2012.
-I have studied municipal takeovers and emergency managers, o that’s what brought me to Flint, but I’ve stayed involved since them, and I’m back here again, and I was invited to participate so I welcome that opportunity.[Nickels did not further contribute to the conversation].
+I have studied municipal takeovers and emergency managers — that’s what brought me to Flint, but I’ve stayed involved since then, and I’m back here again, and I was invited to participate, so I welcome that opportunity.[Nickels did not further contribute to the conversation].

 Paul R: I have been in Flint for almost 50 years, from Illinois originally.
 I have been involved in almost every campaign for some candidates for almost all those 50 years and involved in a lot of protests and a lot of causes.
 One thing that strikes me in terms of the topic of the JFK assassination and water crisis now – a thing I’ve written about a lot — is the lack of trust.
 You take a look at trust in government, the high point was pretty much the Kennedy years, and since then, with Watergate, Vietnam, and lots of other stuff since then. it has for the most part declined.
 In many ways,